fuxlud/Modularized_iOS_App/README.md

 ## Key features

-* The app uses the [spoonacular.com](https://spoonacular.com/food-api) REST API to show the list of recipes and details about them.
 * Vanilla **SwiftUI** implementation
 * Decoupled **Presentation**, **Business Logic**, and **Data Access** layers
 * **Modularized** with SPM - Designed for scalability.
 It can be used as a reference for building large production apps